Los Angeles is where urban meets wild

+UCLA is a living laboratory for biodiversity research and teaching with students, faculty and staff collaborating on campus.
 In 2015, a team of students in the Sustainability Action Research program conducted bird and insect surveys and identified 37 species of birds.
-UCLA is a living laboratory for biodiversity research and teaching with students, faculty and staff collaborating on campus.
 The Shaffer Lab is studying reptiles and amphibians on campus and Tom Gillespie‘s classes conduct research on an area of campus known as Sage Hill.
-These projects and others contribute to the Sustainable LA Grand Challenge, a university-wide research project that will develop a plan for the LA region to reach 100% sustainability in energy and water by 2050 while enhancing biodiversity.

 Stone Canyon Restoration Project

 UCLA students, staff, and faculty have partnered with The Bay Foundation and thousands of volunteers to help restore the ecosystem of the only natural creek on campus.
+These efforts are currently led by Professor Alison Lipman and the student organization Ecological Restoration Association at UCLA.
 Serving as a “living laboratory”, this area teaches students how to restore natural habitats by removing invasive species and allowing natives to thrive.

 The once mighty Stone Canyon Creek was formerly a dominant feature of the UCLA campus.
 But over the years, as the campus expanded, the creek was routed underground and now only this small segment runs behind the Anderson School of Management.
 Volunteers continue to eliminate invasive vegetation, replant the area with native vegetation, and restore the ecosystem.
 The newly established vegetation removes pollutants from the water and serves as habitat to birds and other wildlife on campus.

 Mildred E. Mathias Botanical Garden